ygorcosta/wedeploy.com/ui/src/pages/tutorials/auth-js/initialize-auth.md

 ##### Initializing the Auth Service

-Now that we have the sample files clones and a local environemnt running, we can initialize our Authentication.
+Now that we have the sample files cloned and the local environemnt running, we can initialize our Authentication.

-First go to `tutorial-auth-js` and create a file named `main.js`.
+First go to the `tutorial-auth-js` directory that we cloned and create a file named `main.js`.
 This file will contain our Authentication scripts.
 Inside of `main.js`, add:

 ```javascript
 WeDeploy.auth('auth.tutorial-auth-js.wedeploy.io')